Home » Dietary Concern » Curry Seasoning

-Make your own quick and simple curry seasoning and keep it on hand for quick and easy meals that require very little prep time.
-This seasoning is full of flavor and adds so much depth to simple meat and veggie dishes.
+Homemade spice blends will change the game in your home-chef ventures!
+Make this quick and easy curry seasoning and keep it on hand for delicious, hearty meals that require very little prep time.
+This seasoning blend is rich in flavor and will elevate even the simplest meat and veggie dishes.

 What is curry seasoning?

-The one thing you can count on with curry seasoning is that it has a unique flavor.
-It has elements of both savory and sweet and can even be a bit spicy depending on the exact blend of ingredients used.
+The one thing you can count on with curry seasoning is the distinct flavor.
+It has elements of both savory and sweet, and it can even be a bit spicy depending on the exact blend of ingredients.

-Any number of ground spices can be used to make curry seasonings depending on the region and preferences.
+Any number of ground spices can be used to make curry seasonings based on regional preferences or cooking methods.

-I’ve created a curry seasoning that should be simple and easy to make based on spices that you can easily find at the supermarket.
+This curry seasoning recipe should be simple and easy to make based on spices that you can easily find at the supermarket.
+You may be surprised to find these already in your pantry or spice cabinet!

-Here’s the list of spices you’ll need to have on hand:
+Here’s what you’ll need to have on hand:

 • cumin